-Kai Wright @kai_wright Features Editor, The Nation
+Kai Wright @kai\wright Features Editor, The Nation

 Kai Wright's reporting and writing has focused on economic inequity, healthcare, racial justice, and sexuality.
-He is the former editorial director of Colorlines, a longtime fellow of the Investigative Fund at the Nation Institute and a regular analyst on National Public Radio and in
+He is the former editorial director of Colorlines, a longtime fellow of the Investigative Fund at the Nation Institute and a regular analyst on National Public Radio and in other broadcast media.

-John Yearwood @john_yearwood World Editor, The Miami Herald; Chairman, International Press Institute
+John Yearwood @john\yearwood World Editor, The Miami Herald; Chairman, International Press Institute